Transactions and Locking Overview

 RDM implements pessimistic locking using update transactions, read transactions and snapshots.

-An update transactions is used to observe and update data.
-A read transaction and snapshot is used to observe data.
+An update transaction is used to observe and update data.
+A read transaction and snapshots are used to observe data.
 These operations can be accommodated with table IDs to specify which tables are affected.
 This ensures the logical consistency of data with proper isolation by allowing multiple, related observations or updates to be grouped together where updates are done atomically.
-See ACID for more details.
+See ACID Properties of Transactions for more details.

 Any time we start a transaction when there is already an ongoing transaction started with rdm_dbStartUpdate() or rdm_dbStartRead(), the second transaction is nested inside the first one.
 The nesting can be arbitrarily deep (except at one point we may run out of memory).